MDU-PHL/bohra/README.md

 # Bohra

-A pipeline for analysis of Illumina short reads for public health microbiology.
+Bohra is microbial genomics pipeline, designed predominantly for use in public health, but may also be useful in research settings.
+The pipeline takes as input a tab-delimited file with the isolate IDs followed by the path to READ1 and READ2, a reference for alignment and a unique identifier, where reads are illumina paired end reads (other platforms are not supported).

 ### Motivation

 Bohra was inspired by Nullarbor (https://github.com/tseemann/nullarbor) to be used in public health microbiology labs for analysis of short reads from microbiological samples.
+The pipeline is written in [Snakemake](https://snakemake.readthedocs.io/en/stable/).

-### Limitations
+### Etiology

-Bohra is restricted to Illumina read sets.
-It has been built with the goal of being able to be run in HPC environments, although the configurations at this initial committ have not been included.
+Bohra the name of an exinct species of tree kangaroo that lived on the nullarbor.
+The name was chosen to reflect the fact that it will be predominantly used to build *trees*, relies on *snippy* (named for a very famous kangaroo) and was inspired by *nullarbor*.

 ## Pipeline